rikdijkslag/rikdijkslag/README.md

 ### Hi, my name is Rik, I was born in 2004 and I am now studying software developer in the Netherlands.
-I learn c#, php, java, and html👋
+I learn c#,👋

 <!--
 **rikdijkslag/rikdijkslag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.